-Advertisement placement in the Independent Florida Alligator is subject to available publication dates (exam week, holidays and semester breaks.).
+Advertisement placement in the Independent Florida Alligator is subject to available publication dates - Monday/Wednesday/Friday for Fall and Spring semesters; Tuesday/Thursday for Summer semesters (exam week, holidays and semester breaks.).

-- Includes meetings of Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Subcommittees and Ad Hoc meetings of two or more members. - ^ Advertisement is published in the Thursday edition of the Gainesville Sun and Guardian at least prior to 21 days preceding the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Public Meeting; advertisement is published in The Independent Florida Alligator on the first day of University of Florida Summer A Session; and document is delivered to library. - [#] Advertisement is published in the Thursday edition prior to 45 days preceding the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meeting; document is delivered to library
+- Includes meetings of Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Subcommittees and Ad Hoc meetings of two or more members. - ^ Advertisement is published in the Thursday edition of the Gainesville Sun and Guardian and is published in the Wednesday edition of The Independent Florida Alligator at least 21 days preceding the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Public Meeting and document is delivered to library. - Advertisement is published in the Thursday edition prior to 45 days preceding the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meeting; notice in The Independent Florida Alligator is subject to its publication calendar; and the document is delivered to library.